A Minimal Set of Koopman Eigenfunctions -- Analysis and Numerics: Results

-In \cref{fig:2DLinReal}, the domain $[1,3]\times [1,3]$ is depicted.
-The first row is the analytic solution (split dynamic and flowbox) and the second is the numeric one.
+\paragraph{\bf{Numeric part}} In \cref{fig:2DLinReal}, the domain $\mathcal{D} =[4,6]\times [1,3]$ is depicted.
+The first row is the analytic solution, Eq. \eqref{eq:linRealEVSplitFB}, and the second row is the numeric one.
 The left column is the vector field in the system coordinates (blue), level sets of the flowbox coordinates $z_0$ (black) and $z_1$ (red).
 The right column is the vector field in the flowbox coordinates.